 3. Negotiate

-You can also ask for discounts, such as a discount for paying cash up front, or ask about monthly payment plans.
+You can also ask for discounts, such as a discount for paying cash up front, or monthly payment plans.

 4. Borrow from friends or family

-If you feel comfortable, you can ask to borrow the funds from friends or family members.
-However, be sure you are able to repay the borrowed funds within a reasonable period of time.
+If you feel comfortable, you might consider borrowing the funds from friends or family members.
+However, be sure you can repay the borrowed funds within a reasonable period.
 Otherwise, you may risk damaging the relationship.
-Get all terms, such as any payment plan or how long you have to repay them, in writing.
+It’s also smart to put all terms, such as any payment plan and how long you have to repay them, in writing.

-You could also ask someone to cosign a personal loan with you, which can help increase your chances of getting approved and getting a lower interest rate.
+You could also ask a friend or family member to cosign a personal loan with you, which can help increase your chances of getting approved and getting a lower interest rate.

 How do I use a dental loan?